Study with us

 MISU offers education programmes at Bachelor, Master and PhD level in atmospheric sciences, oceanography and climate physics.
 At MISU, about 50 scientists study the dynamics of the atmosphere and the oceans and are in the forefront of climate research.

 Our research covers a wide range of topics in atmospheric sciences and oceanography and stretches from chemical and dynamical processes to polar stratospheric clouds, oceanography, and climate studies.
 Scientific diversity is a major strength of our department.
 About fifty scientists and graduate students apply pencil and paper, computer models and advanced experimental methods to obtain a better understanding of our changing environment.

 Many of MISUs scientists are members of the Bolin Centre for Climate Research and the Baltic Sea Centre at Stockholm University.
 Our strong international collaborations provide an excellent basis for our research.
 MISU also has a close relationship with the International Meteorological Institute in Stockholm (IMI).

-Questions about weather and climate have never been as current as they are today.
-Knowledge about the atmosphere and the oceans are needed in many different parts of society and the industrial life.
+Weather and climate are key issues today.
+Knowledge about the atmosphere and the oceans are needed in many different parts of society and the industrial sector.
 We expect this trend to continue.

 The job market